-- (10) The amount of the recommended demand reduction should consider the volumes of gas demand which would be at risk of non-delivery in case of a full disruption of Russian gas supplies.
-The volume of the reduction should be distributed amongst all Member States, based on a comparison with their average consumption over the last 5 years. - (11) In order to promptly address the specific challenges of the ongoing and anticipated severe worsening of gas supply shortages and avoid distortions between Member States, the Commission should be empowered to declare, after consultation of the relevant risk groups and the Gas Coordination Group ('GCG'), established under Regulation (EU) 2017/1938, and taking into account any views expressed by the Member States in that context, a Union alert, in case the voluntary demand reduction measures prove to be insufficient to address the risk of a serious supply shortage.
-Three or more competent authorities of Member States which have declared nation alerts should be given the possibility to request the Commission to declare a Union alert. - (12)The Union alert should serve as a Union-specific crisis level, which should trigger mandatory demand reduction.
+- (10) The amount of the recommended-voluntary demand reduction should-takes into account consider the volumes of gas demand which would be at risk of non-delivery in case of a full disruption of Russian gas supplies.
+The volume of the reduction should be the same for distributed amongst all Member States, based on a comparison with their average consumption over the last 5 years. - (11) In order to promptly address the specific challenges of the ongoing and anticipated severe worsening of gas supply shortages and avoid distortions between Member States, the Commission Council should be empowered may, on a proposal from the Commission, by means of an implementing act to-declare a Union alert.
+Before presenting a proposal, the Commission should consult, after consultation of the relevant risk groups and the Gas Coordination Group ('GCG'), established under Regulation (EU) 2017/1938, and taking into account any views expressed by the Member States in that context, aA Union alert should only be issued, in case the voluntary demand reduction measures prove to be insufficient to address the risk of a serious supply shortage.
+Three or more competent authorities of Member States which have declared nation alerts should be given the possibility to request the Commission to present a proposal to the Council to declare a Union alert.

+The Union alert should serve as a Union-specific crisis level, which should trigger (12)mandatory demand reduction, independently of .
 It should not have a legal impact on the national crisis levels pursuant to Article 11(1) of Regulation (EU) 2017/1938.
 Voluntary measures may not by themselves be sufficient to ensure security of supply and market functioning.
 Therefore, a new instrument introducing the possibility for a mandatory gas demand reduction for all Member States should be established.
 It should become operational sufficiently in advance of the autumn.
 Once a Union alert has been declared, all Member States should be obliged to reduce their gas consumption within a pre-defined period.
-The amount of the necessary demand reduction volumes should consider the volumes of gas demand which could be at risk in case of a full disruption of Russian gas supplies and should fully take into account voluntary demand reduction already achieved during the same period.
+The volumeamount of the necessary mandatory demand reduction volumes should consider takes into account the volumes of gas demand which could be at risk in the case of a full disruption of Russian gas supplies and should fully take into account voluntary demand reduction already achieved during the same period.
 The volume of the reduction can be distributed amongst all Member States, based on a comparison with their average consumption over the last 5 years.
 The volume and the duration of the mandatory demand reduction obligation should also take into account the level of storage filling as reported pursuant to Article 6(d)(1) of Regulation (EU) 2017/1938, the development concerning the diversification of sources of gas, including LNG supplies and the development of fuel substitutability in the Union.